Utilities

 - CRITICAL: Critical issues that may cause system failure

-The default level is set via the LOG_LEVEL
+The default level is set via the LOG_LEVEL environment variable or falls back to INFO.

-LLM Configuration (llm_config.py
+LLM Configuration (llm_config.py)

 The LLM Configuration module centralizes settings for Large Language Model services, providing a factory function for creating properly configured LLM instances.